david-wei-01001/david-wei-01001/README.md

 - **Machine Learning & Data Science Tools:** Proficient in PyTorch 🔥, TensorFlow 🧠, NumPy 🔢, SciPy 📈, and have hands-on experience with Unity 🎮 for simulations.
 - **Software & Environment:** Skilled in using UNIX 🐧, Docker 🐳 for containerization, and adept at working within Google Vertex AI ☁️ cloud environment.
 - **Robotics and Simulation:** Extensive experience with robotics software including MoveIt 🤖, ROS 🌹, and Unity Robotics Hub 🎮, enhancing capabilities in robotics applications.
-- **AI & Large Language Models:** Practical experience in prompt design and runtime deployment with cutting-edge models like ChatGPT 4.0 💬, Gemini 1.0 pro vision 🌟, and LLaMa 2 🦙.
+- **AI & Large Language Models:** Practical experience in prompt design and runtime deployment with cutting-edge models like ChatGPT 💬, Gemini 🌟, and LLaMa 🦙.
 - **Advanced Computing:** Knowledgeable in GPU programming 🖥️, harnessing the power of graphics processing for complex computations and accelerated processing.

 Looking forward to connecting with fellow tech enthusiasts and creators.
 Let's innovate and make a difference together!